UPDATE: NOW RE-SCHEDULED TO 16 MARCH

-[Kingston, 13 December 2019]: The December 9th launch of UNDP’s Human Development Report 2019 will go next level on 30 January when tertiary students stage HDR In-depth under the guidance of the Sir Arthur Lewis Institute for Social and Economic Studies (SALISES) of the University of the West Indies.
+[Kingston, 13 December 2019]: The December 9th launch of UNDP’s Human Development Report 2019 will go next level in 2020y when tertiary students stage HDR In-depth under the guidance of the Sir Arthur Lewis Institute for Social and Economic Studies (SALISES) of the University of the West Indies.

 SALISES and UWI students are joining forces with UNDP to explore the Report, stimulate discussions and advance solutions to address inequalities – a main theme of the 2019 HDR.